Once you answer these questions, that short-term loan payday loan you've been eyeing might not look like such a great idea anymore.

 But with those sorts of loans, the simple interest rate doesn’t tell the whole story.
 You also need to look at the annual percentage rate, or APR.
 This is a standardized metric that measures how much a loan would cost over the course of a full year, letting you make cost comparisons across all different kinds of loans.

 In fact, when it comes to short-term loans, those sorts of sky-high interest rates are pretty common.
-Title loans, which are secured by the title to your car or truck, come with average APRs of 300 percent, while cash advances loans are pretty much just payday loans using a different name.
+Title loans, which are secured by the title to your car or truck, come with average APRs of 300%.

-Checking out a bad credit installment loan could be a good way to sniff out lower annual rates, but your best bet will come with joining a local credit union, many of which offer Payday Alternative Loans (PALs) that come with a max interest rate of 28 percent.
-Our advice is to join a credit union now so that you’ll be able to access a PAL later.
+Checking out a bad credit installment loan could be a good way to sniff out lower annual rates, but your best bet may come with joining a local credit union, many of which offer Payday Alternative Loans (PALs) that come with a max interest rate of 28%.
+You could look into joining a credit union now if you think you may need a PAL later.

 2. Is the loan amortizing?